-In Manual mode, ECG/heart rate alarm capabilities are enhanced with the defibrillation advisory feature called Smart Alarms.
+In DEFIB or MONITOR mode, ECG/heart rate alarm capabilities are enhanced with the defibrillation advisory feature called Smart Alarms.
 When alarms are operating, this feature triggers an audible alarm and displays the message CHECK PATIENT whenever the unit detects ventricular fibrillation or wide complex ventricular tachycardias.
 This message appears on the display and the stripchart recorder print out.